tennety/codemash2015/bird-wave-neo-cbus-notes.md

 - The part where you were describing how OM improved on React was a bit confusing to me.
 You were explaining a mental model.

 # Go bigger!
-- Fullscreen video
+✓ Fullscreen video
-+ use full screen browser mode
+✓ use full screen browser mode
-- birdwave demo video is too small to get full impact ... this is your big showing!
+✓ birdwave demo video is too small to get full impact ... this is your big showing!
 If they don't understand or aren't impressed that might not care about the implementation
-- actually, having all the slides be larger would be nice
-- The “birding: a brief introduction” thing is too small to read.
+✓ actually, having all the slides be larger would be nice ✓ The “birding: a brief introduction” thing is too small to read.
 Memorize the quote or blow up the part that needs to be read (pop out of page)
-- Can you make Gollum bigger?
+✓ Can you make Gollum bigger?

-# Links to birdwave, blog posts
+✓ Links to birdwave, blog posts

 # Investment Friday plug

-# Get rid if tagline
+✓ Get rid of tagline
-- avoid using buzz words like "rich tools"
+✓ avoid using buzz words like "rich tools"